pd2-stuff/DLC-Unlocker-PD2/docs/README.md

 </p>

 ## ⚠️Warning⚠️

+⚠️If you want to unlock all DLCs, only drag the unlock_all_dlcs folder into the mods folder
+⚠️If you only want to unlock Characters, only drag the unlock_only_characters folder into the mods folder
+⚠️If you only want to unlock Heists, only drag the unlock_only_heists folder into the mods folder

 **ALWAYS** do separate builds!!!

 Attention, **SOME** weapons and weapon modifications are allowed, but most of them give you CHEATER TAG.
 If you want to enter a public lobby, make sure you avoid using weapons, weapon modifications, masks and weapons colors that are DLC - otherwise, you will be automatically kicked from the game.